BrunaRihl/ZodiacPairs-Memory-Game/README.md

 [Font Awesome](https://fontawesome.com/): Incorporated to easily add icons across the website.

 Google Dev Tools: Leveraged for debugging and testing features, as well as resolving issues related to responsiveness and styling.

+[The W3C Markup Validation Service](https://validator.w3.org/): Used to validate the accuracy and validity of HTML code.

 [The W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/): Employed to validate the correctness and compliance of CSS code.